trial overview

 In a 44-week extension study, patients initially randomized to OPZELURA in the TRuE-AD clinical trials remained on their regimen.
 Patients initially randomized to vehicle were rerandomized 1:1 to ruxolitinib cream 0.75% or OPZELURA.
 Patients self-evaluated active AD lesions and treated as needed BID (up to 20% BSA).
 Study visits in the extension period occurred every 4 weeks.2

-AD, atopic dermatitis; BID, twice daily.
+AD, atopic dermatitis; BID, twice daily; BSA, body surface area; IGA, Investigator's Global Assessment.

 PATIENT DISPOSITION IN THE EXTENSION PERIOD2 | ||